mwarning/KadNode/misc/manpage.md

 ## No Authentication

-KadNode also allows to just lookup a hexdecimal string and to get IP addresses as return.
+KadNode also allows one to just lookup a hexdecimal string and to get IP addresses as return.
 This is the plain use of the DHT.
 The hexadecimal string will be cut down or filled up with zeros internally to fit the size the DHT uses (currently 20 bytes).

 ## OPTIONS